Jayesh-Karwande/Jayesh-Karwande.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ## Star

 You can give evidence to a post.
-Just add the tag to the markdown file.
+Just add teh tag to teh markdown file.

 {% highlight raw %}
 star: true